kach/emo.7/README.txt

               $ man emo

-BASIC
-       These  emoticons generally consist of two characters.
-The first, gener- ally a colon (:) or a semicolon (;) represent a pair of eyes, while the second represents a mouth.
+HOW TO USE THIS MANUAL
+       This  manual  is meant to be used in one of two ways: forward-searching for the definition of an emoticon and reverse-searching for  an  appro- priate  emoticon for some context.
+Either search can be performed manu- ally by perusing the list, or by using your pager's search feature (for example, less(1) lets you search with the `/` character).

-       Note,  however, that these might be rewritten using three characters by placing a hyphen (-) character between the eyes and mouth to  represent a  nose.
-By convention, this reference does not include the nosed ver- sions.
+       Many  emoticons  may  be  rewritten using three characters by placing a hyphen (-) character between the eyes and mouth to represent a nose.
+By convention,  this reference does not include the nosed versions of such emoticons.
+(Emoticons where the  nose  is  mandatory  are,  of  course, listed as such).

-       Finally, some smileys are reversible due to the symmetry  of  the  con- stituent  characters.
-In such cases, the most commonly-used orientation (generally eyes-first) is used.
+       Some  smileys  are  reversible  due  to the symmetry of the constituent characters.
+In such cases, the most commonly-used orientation  (gener- ally eyes-first) is used.

+THE LIST
        :)     Perhaps  the most basic emoticon listed.
 Conveys happiness, con- tentment, gratitude, etc.